ICM Programme overview

 Intensive Care Medicine is a multidisciplinary training programme which has been developed by the Faculty of Intensive Care Medicine (FICM-previously known as the Intercollegiate Board for Training in Intensive Care Medicine (IBTICM) in conjunction with the parent Royal Colleges, Regional Advisors and trainees in ICM and many other contributors.

 Until 2011, Intensive Care Medicine had a schedule 2-specialty status meaning that a Certificate of Completion of Specialist Training could only be awarded in the parent specialty and ICM.
-Trainees from all specialties could apply for a Joint CCT in Intensive Care Medicine as long as they have acquired a training post that leads to a CCT in their parent specialty and fulfil the criteria specified by the FICM.
+Trainees from all specialties could apply for a Joint CCT in Intensive Care Medicine as long as they had acquired a training post that leads to a CCT (Certificate of Completion of Training) in their parent specialty and fulfil the criteria specified by the FICM.
 The details of this training programme are available in the ICM training(Joint CCT) (2010) curriculum document.

 All trainees appointed to a specialty-training programme until 31st July 2012 will continue to follow this pathway of training.
-However, their appointment and registration into this programme should have occurred before 31st July 2013.
-Appointment for this programme is done locally in individual deaneries.
+However, their appointment and registration into the Joint CCT programme should have occurred on or before 31st July 2013.

 In October 2011, GMC approved a standalone CCT programme for Intensive Care Medicine meaning that trainees could apply and be appointed for a 5-year programme of training in Intensive Care Medicine.
 The details of this programme are available in the ICM training 2011 curriculum document.
 These trainees are appointed by national recruitment process and are known as ‘ICM CCT’ trainees.